 Please call your school’s attendance line as soon as possible if your student will need to stay home from school due to illness or miss part of the day for an appointment.
 This ensures their nonattendance is recorded as an excused absence.

-Starting in late January, the District will conduct hearing screenings for students in grades K, 1 and 3 in partnership with the Oregon Lions Sight and Hearing Foundation.
+Starting in February, the District will conduct hearing screenings for students in grade 1 and 3.

-Students who do not pass the initial screening will be re-screened within approximately 30 days to take into account any transient hearing loss (i.e. from a head cold).
-That second screening will be conducted by an audiologist from the Northwest Regional Education Service District (NWRESD).
-Parents will be notified by mail if their child did not pass the second screening.
+Parents will be notified by mail if their child did not pass the screening.
 An explanation of results along with resource information for possible consultation with a hearing specialist will be included in that notification.

-Results for all students screened will be placed in the Health section of the students’ cumulative file.
-For more information or if you would like to opt your child out of the screenings, please talk to your school’s office manager or call the District’s Hearing Screening Team at 503-844-1553.
+Results for all students screened will be placed in the health section of the students’ cumulative file.
+For more information or if you would like to opt your child out of the screenings, please talk to your school’s office manager or call the District’s Hearing Screening Team at 503-844-1748. (en español)